aggelosntou/project-X/README.md

 **Why C first?**
 Because C does not hide anything.
 Every allocation is explicit.
 Every pointer is visible.
 The programmer is responsible for everything.
 Learning ML systems in Python without this is like doing calculus without understanding limits — you can follow the rules, but you cannot reason about the edges.

+**Why concurrency in Phase 1?**
+Because every ML Systems bottleneck — slow data pipelines, underutilized GPUs, hanging distributed training runs — is a concurrency problem at its root.
+Building a thread pool and a lock-free queue from scratch gives you the mental model to diagnose these problems, not just restart the job and hope.

+**Why a compiler in Phase 2?**
+Because `torch.compile`, TVM, Triton, and XLA are all compilers.
+The engineers who can extend, debug, and reason about these tools are the ones who built something similar first.
+A mini-compiler turns the most important ML optimization tools from black boxes into readable systems.

+**Why a database in Phase 2?**
+Because every ML pipeline is a data management problem.
+Feature stores, vector databases, streaming data loaders, training data versioning — these are all built on the same ideas as a storage engine.
+Understanding B-trees and disk I/O directly informs every data engineering decision in Phase 4.

 **Why build from scratch instead of using frameworks?**
 Because the engineers who will matter in ten years are not the ones who learned the PyTorch API.
 They are the ones who could have written parts of it.
 A from-scratch neural network in C is not useful for production.
 It is useful for the engineer who wrote it.